subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ E_{av} = -{\partial\log Z\over{\partial\beta}} = -2NdJm\ \tanh(2dJ\beta m) $$

-From this it follows that the average spin  on a per atom basis for the system is given by
+From this it follows that the average spin  for the system is given by

 $$ \sigma_{av} = \tanh(2dJ\beta m) $$

 But in equilibrium the average spin should be equal to the mean field value, i.e., $\sigma_{av} = m$.
-Hence the following equation should be satisfied in thernal equilibrium
+Hence the following equation should be satisfied in thermal equilibrium

 $$ m = \tanh(2dJ\beta m) $$